 Trained by the U.S. Air Force and educated at Hockaday, Stanford and MIT, Anne-Marie began practicing yoga after 30 years of hard charging.
 She is learning gratitude for every experience that led her to this moment in this body, and she practices receiving and surrendering daily.

 Sporadic yoga practice transformed into studying yoga philosophy, which led Anne-Marie to Susan Marrufo through an introduction to tantra for women.
 Hooked on the power of women’s circles, sisterhood and journeying consciously into her own depths, Anne-Marie followed her inner voice to yoga teacher training at 7 Centers Yoga Arts in Sedona, Arizona, with Sraddhasagar Ruth Hartung.
-She continued her studies in living with a 10-day Vipassana retreat and a six-month yoga, service and community internship at Mount Madonna Center in Watsonville, California.
+She continued her studies in living with a 10-day Vipassana retreat and a six-month yoga, service and community internship at Mount Madonna Center in Watsonville, California, where she experienced the power of a supportive, transformative community.
 She joins Samarasa Center to answer the call to serve in community and to continue growing in relationship with other seekers.
 Additional yoga influences are J. Brown, the Veterans Yoga Project and Lara Inanna Catone.

 Anne-Marie is a Persephone woman in her queen stage, a guide between the worlds, awakened to her feminine soul and the voice of her body, shining from her corner of the tapestry that she believes we are all weaving together.
 Dancing to magical music is one of her greatest joys.